jjacquet/FunFacts/README.md

 _Below I've provded 4 ways you can try our the test code on my app:_

-1. For testing with the Xcode IDE:
+# 1. For testing with the Xcode IDE:

 Select the *Test Navigator* and run the *FunFactTest* Target.

-2. For simpler execution in Xcode press:
+# 2. For simpler execution in Xcode press:
 # ⌘ + U

 or

-3. I've provided a small example of the *xcodebuild* commandline arguments that can be ran in the terminal or in a Continuous Itegration shell.
+ #3.
+I've provided a small example of the *xcodebuild* commandline arguments that can be ran in the terminal or in a Continuous Itegration shell.
 Open the terminal and pass the inline command:

 `xcodebuild build-for-testing clean -project FunFacts.xcodeproj/ -scheme FunFacts -destination 'platform=iOS Simulator,name=iPhone 7,OS=10.1'`

-  ( This cleans the dervived data and builds an artifact *.app* that only has to be built once. )
+  _( This cleans the dervived data and builds an artifact *.app* that only has to be built once. )_

-4. Now pass the follwing command to run the test target without recompiling
+# 4. Now pass the follwing command to run the test target without recompiling

 `xcodebuild test-without-building -project FunFacts.xcodeproj/ -scheme FunFacts -destination 'platform=iOS Simulator,name=iPhone 7,OS=10.1' -only-testing:FunFactTest`

-  (This uses the prebuilt testing artifact for subsquent testing on local or slaved machines and also provides granular control over seperate testing targets.)
+  _(This uses the prebuilt testing artifact for subsquent testing on local or slaved machines and also provides granular control over seperate testing targets.)_

 All tests are autonomous and can be executed in random order.